matthew73210/custom-ha-addons/pymc-repeater-console/README.md

 The Docker build logs the requested ref and resolved commit SHA for each upstream ref, writes `/usr/share/pymc-repeater-console/upstream-build-info.json`, and fails clearly if a requested ref cannot be resolved.
 The refs remain configurable with `PYMC_REPEATER_REF`, `PYMC_CORE_REF`, and `PYMC_CONSOLE_REF` build arguments for dev/testing.

 Compatibility note: release/default builds now use pinned upstream SHAs instead of moving branches.
-The Wi-Fi modem path uses upstream `radio_type: pymc_tcp`.
-The `pymc_usb` firmware exposes its TCP modem protocol on port `5055` by default; it is not KISS, UDP, WebSocket, HTTP radio control, or serial-over-Wi-Fi.
-This wrapper creates a default upstream config only when no persisted config exists and does not add a protocol bridge or compatibility shim.
+The pymc-usb-compatible modem family can be reached locally over USB serial with upstream `radio_type: pymc_usb`, or remotely over TCP/IP with upstream `radio_type: pymc_tcp`.
+The wrapper creates a default upstream config only when no persisted config exists and does not add a protocol bridge or compatibility shim.

 ## Installation